MusicDev33/MusicDev33/README.md

 - React and NextJS
 - Go
 - Swift

-- Java/LibGDX
-- C#/Unity
+I also used to do game dev!
+I've used Java (libGDX) and C# (Unity)!

-My focus is on DevOps and (soon to be) hardware
+My focus is on DevOps and one day I'd like to end up doing hardware programming.